junxit/us-congress-bills-110/metadata.md

 - 2007-05-08 — Introduced in Senate
 - 2007-05-08 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S5726)
 - 2007-05-08 — Sponsor introductory remarks on measure.
 (CR S5725-5726)
+- 2007-05-24 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-05-24 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2007-05-24 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2007-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 172.